Ibrahim-Kaldesh/E-commerce/README.md

 # Library Management System

 The Library Management System is a Node.js application designed to manage books, users, and ratings in a library setting.
-This system provides functionality for both users and administrators to interact with the library resources. library-management-system/<br>
+This system provides functionality for both users and administrators to interact with the library resources.

+## Features

+- User authentication and authorization
+- CRUD operations for books
+- Book searching and reservation
+- User management for administrators
+- Docker support for containerization

+library-management-system/<br>
 │
 ├── app/<br>